yasserfarouk/negmas/docs/overview.rst

 faces a harder problem achieving its goals as it needs to take into account this possible change.
-Entities interacting with other entities with non-stationary ``Preferences`` are also in reatively harder situation comapred with those dealing with entities with stationary ``Preferences``.
+Entities interacting with other entities with non-stationary ``Preferences`` are also in reatively harder situation compared with those dealing with entities with stationary ``Preferences``.

 Stationary Preference type names start with ``Stationary``